maxmind/getting-started-with-mmdb/blog-post.md

 use warnings;
 use feature qw( say );

-use Data::Printer;
 use GeoIP2::Database::Reader;
 use MaxMind::DB::Writer::Tree;
 use Net::Works::Network;

 my $filename = 'users.mmdb';

-# This is the default GeoIP folder on the Ubuntu install
 my $reader   = GeoIP2::Database::Reader->new(
     file    => '/usr/share/GeoIP/GeoLite2-City.mmdb',
     locales => ['en'],